World War I reparations: German defaults

 From the initiation of reparations, German coal deliveries were below the level agreed.
 In an attempt to rectify this situation, the Spa Conference was held in July 1920.
 At this conference it was decided that Germany would be paid five marks per coal ton delivered to facilitate coal shipments and help feed the miners.
 Despite this, Germany continued to default on her obligations.
 By late 1922, the German defaults on payments had grown so serious and regular that a crisis engulfed the Reparations Commission.
 French and Belgian delegates urged the seizure of the Ruhr to encourage the Germans to make more effort to pay, while the British supported postponing payments to facilitate the financial reconstruction of Germany.
 On 26 December 1922, Germany defaulted on timber deliveries.
 The timber quota was based upon a German proposal and the default was massive.

 The Allies were unanimous that the default was in bad faith.
-In January 1923, despite quota reductions, the German Government defaulted on coal deliveries for the 34th time in three years following the loss of the Upper Silesian coal fields containing 11 per cent of German coal resources, which had been transferred to Poland.
+Whilst Germany had lost important coal-fields in Silesia when these were transferred to Poland under the Versailles treaty, the required coal-quota had also been reduced.
+Exporting of German coal to Austria and Switzerland continued until December 1921 when the Reparations Committee banned all exports of German coal except to the Netherlands.
+In January 1923, despite quota reductions, the German Government defaulted on coal deliveries for the 34th time in three years.

 On 9 January 1923, the Reparation Commission declared Germany to be in default of her coal deliveries and voted to occupy the Ruhr to enforce the country's reparation commitments.
 Britain was the lone dissenting voice to both measures.
 On 11 January, French and Belgian soldiers—supported by engineers including an Italian contingent—entered the region, initiating the Occupation of the Ruhr.